recurser/jekyll-plugins/README.markdown

 Installation
 ------------

-To install the plugins simply put them in a directory named <em>_plugins</em> in your project directory.
+To install the plugins simply put them in a directory named _\_plugins_ in your project directory.

 Bug Reports
 -----------